 January is Cervical Health Awareness Month.
-According to the National Cervical Cancer Coalition, nearly 13,000 women in the United States are diagnosed with cervical cancer each year.
+According to the American Cancer Society, about 14,480 new cases of invasive cervical cancer will be diagnosed in the United States.
 This disease, however, is virtually always preventable with vaccination and appropriate screening which makes creating awareness so important.

 What is cervical cancer?